gmautner/cloudstack-tf-ansible-swarm/DR-README.md

 ### Cluster IDs (Source and Destination)

 - **Source cluster (old)**: The previous cluster (possibly already destroyed) from which snapshots are taken.
 - **Destination cluster (new/current)**: The cluster that will receive the recovered data.
-Create the new cluster using the standard process described in the [README](README.md).
+It must be created in a clean Terraform state that does not already contain the SOURCE cluster.

+>⚠️ **Important**: If the SOURCE cluster is still present in Terraform state (for the same environment/backend), you cannot create the DESTINATION cluster in that same state using the standard process.
+Choose **one** of the following options:

+- Destroy the SOURCE cluster first in that Terraform state.
+- Create the DESTINATION cluster in a different environment (e.g., `dev-dr` or `prod-dr`).
+Each environment uses its own isolated state.
+- Keep the same environment name, but reinitialize Terraform to use a different S3 backend (different bucket and/or a different key/prefix) so the DESTINATION cluster uses an isolated state.

+Option 3 details (alternate backend while keeping the same ENV name):

+- Edit `terraform/backend.tf` and set a different S3 `bucket` (and `region` if needed), following the instructions in the [Configure Backend](README.md#configure-backend) section of the README.

 The DR process always restores data from the SOURCE (old) cluster to the DESTINATION (new) cluster.
 These IDs must be different.